 Unfortunately, this scheme still ran much slower than USB's 30-second compares (10-12X, to be precise).
-Much worse, it yielded data corruption and transfer errors where supported at all. macOS's built-in client support produced glaring data corruption while viewing photos on the phone, and was ruled out quickly.
-Linux's support fared better and transferred data properly when it worked; but it was also complex to configure, and in the end proved too unreliable to use: it sported frequent disconnects from the server during syncs (generating file errors and skips in Mergeall), as well as sporadic segfaults and system errors (of the sort Ubuntu wants to hear about).
+Much worse, it yielded data corruption and transfer errors where supported at all. macOS's built-in client support produced glaring data corruption while viewing photos on the phone, choked on munged filenames per the footnote ahead, and was ruled out quickly.
+Linux's support fared better and transferred data properly when it worked; but it was also complex to configure, and in the end proved too unreliable to use: it sported frequent disconnects from the server during syncs (causing file errors and skips in Mergeall), as well as sporadic segfaults and system errors (of the sort Ubuntu wants to hear about).

 Also like Samba, WebDAV is not supported by Windows 10 on non-default port numbers required by Android, and the third-party tool tested to work around this was both slow and inaccurate, in one test completely skipping some of the subfolders in trees being synced.
 While some Linux failures might be attributed to the server app used, and restarting Wi-Fi on the client PC or server phone sometimes helped temporarily, another WebDAV app on the Play store failed to start altogether after install, and the disconnects pose major usability hurdles.

 Clearly, WebDAV's performance and reliability issues mean that it can't stand in for a USB drive on Android today either.
 While some options were untested and your mileage may naturally vary with any of them, this page's space and patience are now both nearly exhausted, Let's take a quick look at one last option.